Halesowen Abbey: Jurisdictions

 The grant of the manor of Hales brought the abbey into existence and gave it its name.
-It was to continue as the main economic and political focus for the abbots and convent.
+It was to continue as the main economic and political focus for the abbots and the convent.

 Map of Shropshire (Detached) marked as blue, in the early 19th century.
-In the Middle Ages Dudley was part of Staffordshire.
+In the Middle Ages, Dudley was part of Staffordshire.

-In 1086 Domesday Book listed the manor of Hala as part of the hundred of Clent in Worcestershire It had 77 householders: 42 villeins 23 bordars, 8 slaves, 2 female slaves, 2 priests and 4 riders.
-This made it a fairly large settlement by the standards of the time and the tenant-in-chief was Roger de Montgomery, the first Earl of Shrewsbury and a key confidant of William the Conqueror.
-The immense power of Roger and the importance of the manor to him led to its transfer to his county of Shropshire some time soon after the Domesday survey.
+In 1086 Domesday Book listed the manor of Hala as part of the hundred of Clent in Worcestershire It had 77 householders: 42 villeins 23 bordars, 8 enslaved mens, 2 enslaved women, 2 priests and 4 riders.
+This made it a fairly large settlement by the standards of the time, and the tenant-in-chief was Roger de Montgomery, the first Earl of Shrewsbury and a key confidant of William the Conqueror.
+The immense power of Roger and the importance of the manor to him led to its transfer to his county of Shropshire sometime soon after the Domesday survey.
 Cradley, Warley Wigorn and Lutley, manors held by other lords but part of Halesowen parish, remained within Worcestershire.
 The rebellion of Robert de Bellême, Roger's second son, allowed Henry I to dismantle the dynasty's vast land holdings in the Welsh Marches and Midlands.
 He retained Hales in royal hands, so Henry II was in a position to make a gift of it to his sister Emma of Anjou, who had married Dafydd, the son of Owain, king of Gwynedd and Prince of Wales.
 Emma returned the estate to the Crown in the reign of her nephew Richard I but retained the rental income.
 The situation was confirmed by King John in 1200.
 There is no direct evidence that Owen, a son of Emma and Dafydd, ever held the manor but an inquisition in the Hundred Rolls for 1273 states that when John granted the estate to the abbey he had acquired it per escoetam cuisdam nomine Oweyn — "through escheat of someone called Owen."
 The name of the manor often took the suffix Owen or similar by the mid-13th century.
 (Note: The suffix "Owen" was generally separated or hyphenated until the 20th century.
 Cf Holliday's article, which still used the form "Hales Owen" in 1872.)